roryp/sora2/README.md

 - This is a **preview API** with limited documentation
 - Maximum resolution is 720p (1280x720)
 - Maximum duration is 12 seconds
+- **Image-to-video** (image2video) feature is coming soon to Azure
+  - Once available, this will enable video extension and daisy-chaining for longer videos
+  - Will allow animating still images into videos
+  - Will enable extending existing videos beyond 12 seconds

+## Future Features

+When **image2video** becomes available in Azure, this project will support:
+- 🎨 Animating still images into videos
+- 🔗 Daisy-chaining multiple 12-second clips for longer videos
+- 🎬 Video extension by using the last frame as input for the next segment
+- 🖼️ Inpainting and filling missing frames

 ## Security